 Under MCC's former employee stock purchase plan, all employees were allowed to participate in the purchase of shares of MCC's Class A common stock at a 15% discount on the date of the allocation.
 As a result of the Going Private Transaction, the employee stock purchase plan terminated in March 2011.
-The net proceeds from our employees were approximately \$0.1 million for each of the three months ended March 31, 2011 and 2010.
+The net employee proceeds were \$0 and approximately \$0.1 million for the three months ended June 30, 2011 and 2010, respectively.
+The net employee proceeds were approximately \$0.1 million for each of the six months ended June 30, 2011 and 2010.